TorchDrift/TorchDrift/README.md

-# TorchDrift -- drift detection on PyTorch
+# TorchDrift: drift detection on PyTorch

-TorchDrift lets you monitor your PyTorch models to see if the data matches what it has been trained for.
+TorchDrift is a data and concept drift library for PyTorch.
+It lets you monitor your PyTorch models to see if they operate within spec.

 We focus on practical application and strive to seamlessly integrate with PyTorch.

 # Installation